utah-explainability/utah-explainability.github.io/index.md

 {{ staffer }}
 {% endfor %}

-{% assign lead_ta = site.staffers | where: 'role', 'Lead TA' %}
-{% for staffer in lead_ta %}
-{{ staffer }}
-{% endfor %}

-{% assign teaching_assistants = site.staffers | where: 'role', 'TA' %}
-{% assign num_teaching_assistants = teaching_assistants | size %}
-{% if num_teaching_assistants != 0 %}

 {% for staffer in teaching_assistants %}
 {{ staffer }}
 {% endfor %}
 {% endif %}

-Through **<span style="color: black;">this website</span>** we will share only the schedule, details of project components, and lecture notes and videos.
+Through **<span style="color: black;">this website</span>** we will share only the schedule and materials.
 Everything else---syllabus, announcements, discussion, turning in assignments/project components, communicating grades, policies---will be done through **<span style="color: black;">Canvas</span>**.

 Please use the Canvas discussion forum as the preferred medium for interacting with the instructor and the teaching assistants rather than emailing/messaging directly.
-Take advantage of the instructor and TA office hours.
+Take advantage of the instructor hours.
 We will work hard to be accessible to students.
-Don’t be shy if you don’t understand something: come to office hours, post in the forum, send emails, or speak up in class!
+Don't be shy if you don’t understand something: come to office hours, post in the forum, or speak up in class!

 ## Description